quinncomendant/restickler/README.md

     -v                  Display verbose output (-vv to list uploaded files; -vvv to show debugging output).
     -V, --version       Print version information.

-Restickler, by default, runs these commands in sequence to maintain the full lifecycle of a healthy repository:
+Restickler, by default, runs these commands in sequence to maintain the full life cycle of a healthy repository:

     1. `restic backup` (every 0 hours or as specified by -b)
     2. `restic restore` (test restore of file from SOURCE/.restickler-canary/UTC_DATE_TIME)